SAP-samples/hda-cross-pm-samples/tutorials/partner-workshop-content/dsp_modeling_2-create-relationships/dsp_modeling_2-create-relationships.md

   ![Hierarchies](./images-dsp_modeling_2-create-relationships/DS_Hierarchy2.png)

 ### Create Time Association
 After creating associations between the imported data entities, add an association to the already existing time dimension.
 This allows you to work with this date data at a granularity of day, week, month, quarter, and year, and to drill down and up in hierarchies.
-In this part of the exercise, we will have a look at the generated data.
-We won't create anything new.

 1. Drag the view `SAP.TIME.VIEW_DIMENSION_DAY` onto the modelling canvas and view the properties.
 This generated dimension includes different predefined hierarchies

     ![Time Dimension](./images-dsp_modeling_2-create-relationships/DS_TimeDimensionDay.png)

-2. In the **Association** section, different associations to text entities are displayed.
+2. Have a look at the properties of the table dragged into the editor.
+In the **Association** section, different associations to text entities are displayed.
 Have a look at the association to table  `Translation Table - Day ` and open it in a new tab.
 A entity with the semantic usage `Text` must to have one identifier , one language identifier and one text attribute.
-Open the data preview to see the data records
+Open the data preview to see the data records.
+Keep the table as it is generated.

     ![Time Dimension Text](./images-dsp_modeling_2-create-relationships/DS_TimeDimensionDay_Text.png)